aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/fungible_asset.md

 <a id="0x1_fungible_asset_EBALANCE_IS_NOT_ZERO"></a>

-Cannot destroy fungible stores with a non-zero balance.
+Cannot destroy fungible stores with a non&#45;zero balance.

 <pre><code>const EBALANCE_IS_NOT_ZERO: u64 &#61; 14;<br/></code></pre>